 If you aren’t familiar with canon, it basically means that these episodes are essential as they are part of the official storyline.
 I wanted to make the distinction between these episode categories, because it really plays into my review and as to whether or not I think Boruto is worth watching.

-There’s also the question as to whether or not the mixed canon/filler and filler episodes of Boruto are worth watching, which I’ll also get into below.
+There’s also the question as to whether or not Boruto’s filler episodes along with the mixed canon/filler are worth watching, which I’ll also get into below.

 Are the Anime Canon Episodes in Boruto Worth Watching?